zanderlewis/assemble-os/README.md

 - [QEMU](https://www.qemu.org/)
 - [Make](https://www.gnu.org/software/make/)

 You can install these tools using your package manager.
-For example, on MacOS, you can run:
+For example, on macOS, you can run:
 ```bash
 brew install nasm qemu make
 ```